pybamm-team/BattBot/CONTRIBUTING.md

 ## Testing
 All code requires testing.
 We use the [unittest](https://docs.python.org/3/library/unittest.html) package for our tests.

+The tests right now are divided into two directories, which are `with_keys` and `without_keys`.
+The tests which require `Twitter API keys` to run should be placed in the `with_keys` directory so that they do not run on a PR from a fork.
+Other tests should be placed in the `without_keys` directory.

 Every new feature should have its own test.
 To create ones, have a look at the test directory and see if there's a test for a similar method.
 Copy-pasting this is a good way to start.